Learn Javascript

 Middleware

-You can also add middleware to any page or endpoint by including the name as a parameter in the route.
+Also add middleware to any endpoint by including the name as a parameter in the route.

 // check if user is logged in